bergie/create/README.md

 * `midgardstoragesaved`: when save has completed succesfully

 You can use normal [jQuery event methods](http://api.jquery.com/category/events/) to deal with these events.

+## Building Create

+Use the supplied `Cakefile` to generate the merged JavaScript file for Create:

+    $ cake build

+You can also generate a minified version (requires uglifyjs):

+    $ cake min

 ## Read more